MhtChawla/swiper-cum-carousel/README.md

 ## (swiper-cum-carousel)

 Flexible, lightweight and fully customizable Swiper as well as Carousel wrapper for your React Native app components/images/cards.
+Converts any set of components/cards/images into one slider or swiper.

 # Important

-Swiper made for react native, basically a wrapper to wrap your components/children inside & use it as a slider/slideshow/swiper, e.g. best for onboarding screens.
-It can also be used as carousel displaying multiple components in single view at a time, e.g. best for product cards of flipkart/ecommerce.Thus, 2 in 1 pre-made swiper for ease in React Native. (examples on git repo)
+Swiper made for react native, basically a wrapper to wrap around your components/children & use it as a slider/slideshow/swiper, (e.g. best for onboarding screens).
+It can also be used as carousel displaying multiple components in single view at a time, (e.g. best for product cards of flipkart/ecommerce).
+Thus, 2 in 1 premade swiper cum carousel for ease in React Native. (examples on git repo)

 <div>
   <div style={{flexDirection:'row',alignItems:'center',justifyContent:'center',flex:1}}>